 This distinction has nothing to do with morals.
 It has to do with what drives wrong decisions for investors and traders.
 Certainly, both types of financial market players have to deal with faith and fear–but to different degrees.
 For investors, faith in the future strong performance of a stock is much more pronounced, while for traders, fear of an impending loss gets the upper hand.

 Both faith and fear can lead to mistakes as both investors and traders would readily admit.
-That’s why for many traders a career in investment is not really an option – first you study the stock, then you buy it, then continue to keep an eye on it, so you avoid ending up losing your investment.
+That’s why for many traders a career in investment is not really an option – first you study the stock, then you buy it, then continue to keep an eye on it, so that you avoid ending up losing your investment.

 That’s also why for many investors, trading is not an option – making decisions with no sound, fundamental basis, whatsoever, in a matter of minutes, can simply be too much of a stressful event with – and that’s the big part – no certainty it will end with a reward.